raspberrypi/documentation/remote-access/ssh/scp.md

 ## Copying files from your Raspberry Pi

-Copy the the `myfile.txt` from your Raspberry Pi to the current directory on your other computer:
+Copy the `myfile.txt` from your Raspberry Pi to the current directory on your other computer:

 ```bash
 scp pi@192.168.1.3:myfile.txt .
 ```

-Copy the the `myfile.txt` from your Raspberry Pi to your other computer:
+Copy the `myfile.txt` from your Raspberry Pi to your other computer:

 ## Copying multiple files

-Copy multiple files by space separating them:
+Copy multiple files by separating them with spaces:

 ```bash
 scp myfile.txt myfile2.txt pi@192.168.1.3: